AECP-ETHZ/FARMIND/README.md

 If the issue persists, try removing the libraries and reinstalling them again.

 2. Program hangs after printing "Waiting for gams results to be generated":

 	This is the expected program operation.
 It has generated the gams file and started the gams simulation.
 	The gams program will produce a results file for the ABM to process.
 Until then it will wait.
-	Manually copy a results file into the main Farmade director (stored in /data/ folder as 'Grossmargin_P4,00') to simulate the gams output.
+	When the ABM is running in test mode, the batch file 'run_gams.bat' will copy a results file (stored in /data/ folder as 'Grossmargin_P4,00') to simulate the gams output.